Leading transportation provider Enterprise is working hard to embed a positive approach to diversity in every aspect of its business.

 As an organisation, Enterprise is committed to extending and deepening its own understanding of diversity.
 Again, the partnership with Great With Disability comes into play: it's a great educational piece for us, says Ashley.

-We strive to celebrate the many differences that make us unique as they help make our business a successful one
+We celebrate the many differences that make us unique as they help make our business a successful one.
+Since our founder Jack Taylor started his small business in St Louis in 1967, Enterprise has prided itself on our approach to diversity and the support our employees receive.

 Enterprise aims to create a culturally aware workforce and a culturally competent organisation that mirrors the makeup of the communities we serve.